wildjames/Patient-Appointment-Backend/notes.md

 ## Encapsulation - Docker

 This will need a database.
 I'm going with POSTGRES, but not for any particular reason.
 I'll use a docker-compose stack to bundle this together.

+# Build logs

+Defined a model - patients seem simple, so I'll start there.
+No validation yet, but I'll add it later.
+I want tests from the beginning, so I've written a reasonable test suite, which runs through all the example names - I looked through them, and I see some styles of names that I might not have thought to check myself.
+Very useful.

+The tests pass, but I had a bit of a hitch with testing.
+I wanted to have the docker stack test the app when the container is built, but the test I wrote tears down the database when it's done.
+I need to fix that.
+In the meantime, I'll just deal with tests resetting the database - we have no prod data yet, so for the time being that's okay.

+Wrote a lot of code so far, faster than I'd like.
+I worry that I've not been careful enough, so I'll make a note to do a code review ASAP.
+However, I've still not got to the input validation...
+My TODO list (in order) currently looks like this:
+- Patient input validation
+- Document what inputs are valid for Patients
+- Fix the tests to not nuke the database
+- Implement the appointments

+Honestly, the appointments seem more complex so may take some time.
+There is a chance that I may need to sacrifice some rigour in the patients side, to get the appointments functioning.